 Overall, there is evidence of reishi mushroom benefits.
-The fungus appears to help with conditions such as fatigue and depression, and it is also known to support the immune system.
-There is also a suggestion that these fungi could have anti-cancer properties.
+The fungus appears to help with conditions such as fatigue and depression, and it is also known to support the immune system and even have anti-cancer properties.
 However, at present, researchers acknowledge that they need to look at more studies to come to more definitive conclusions.

 Reishi could help with fatigue, depression and enhance the immune system.

-Please note that the Food and Drug Administration (FDA) doesn’t monitor natural remedies and supplements or recognize them as medical treatment options for specific conditions.
-As a result, you have to perform due diligence to ensure the reishi mushroom product you purchase is of high quality and comes with verified lab reports.
+Note also that the Food and Drug Administration (FDA) does not monitor natural remedies and supplements or recognize them as medical treatment options for specific conditions.
+As a result, it is wise to perform due diligence and ensure that any reishi mushroom product you purchase is of high quality and comes with verified lab reports.

-If you want to use reishi mushrooms, please consult with your physician first.
-This is especially the case if using OTC or prescription medication.
+If you do decide to use reishi mushrooms, please consult with your physician first.
+Doing so is particularly important if using OTC or prescription medication.
 Also, make sure you try a small amount at first to see how the mushroom affects you.